 Copyright Permissions Sample Letter

 Here is a simple copyright permissions sample letter.
-Use it as your starting board and adjust the wording so it best fits your situation.
+Use it as your starting board or template and adjust the wording so it best fits your situation.

 Dear Content Owner:

-We understand that you are the content holder of an article titled “The Rivers of the South” originally published in Waters Journal on pages 15-18 in the Spring 2017 issue.
+We understand that you are the content holder of an article titled “The Mountains of North America” originally published in Great Parks Journal on pages 16-28 in the Fall 2018 issue.

-XYZ Corporation would like to include the above-mentioned article in a research report undertaken by our employees, which will be distributed for free in print to the 1,000 members of the River Association in Virginia.
-The report will also be posted on our corporate Intranet.
+ABC Corporation would like to include the above-mentioned article in a research report undertaken by our employees, which will be distributed for free in print to the 1,000 members of the Mountain Association in California.
+The report will also be posted on our corporate intranet.
 Proper acknowledgement will be included with the reproduction of the article.

-If you agree to provide us with permission, please sign both copies of this permission letter and return one copy to us by fax or regular mail.
+If you agree to provide us with permission, please sign both copies of this permission letter and return one copy to us by email (a scanned version is fine) or regular mail.